Secure Boot

 idf.py flash does not flash the bootloader if secure boot is enabled.

-1. Reset the ESP32 and it will boot the software bootloader you flashed.
-The software bootloader will enable secure boot on the chip, and then it verifies the app image signature and boots the app.
+1. Reset the ESP32 and it will boot the second stage bootloader you flashed.
+The second stage bootloader will enable secure boot on the chip, and then it verifies the app image signature and boots the app.
 You should watch the serial console output from the ESP32 to verify that secure boot is enabled and no errors have occurred due to the build configuration.

 Note